Wire Joint Chiefs into any MCP client.

 03 Paste it where your client expects

-The JSON shape is the same across clients — only the config file location differs.
+The JSON shape is the same across MCP-aware clients — only the location of the config file differs.
+Most hosts store it in one of these conventions:

 04 Restart your client and verify